spotflow-io/device-sdk/esp_idf/spotflow/README.md

 Alternatively, you can check example applications in the [examples]().
 The Component is meant to be used as a [ESP IDF component](https://docs.espressif.com/projects/idf-component-manager/en/latest/).
-You can add it to your ESP IDF project by running the following command.
+You can add it to your ESP IDF project by running the following command:

 ```code
 idf.py add-dependency "spotflow/device_sdk"
 ```

-and adding the following header file in your main file
+Include the following header file from your main file:

 ```C
 #include "spotflow.h"
 ```

-in your starting or intial main task.
+Call the following function during startup:

 ```C
 spotflow_init();
 ```